aabee-tech/gptize/README.md

 gptize /path/to/file.txt
 ```

 This will process only the specified file and generate a report named `gptize-output-file_name-YYYYMMDD-HHMMSS.txt`, where `file_name` is the name of the input file.
+The result will also be copied to your clipboard.

-### Specifying Repository Root for .gitignore
+### Specifying Repository Root for `.gitignore`
 If your `.gitignore` is located in the root of the repository but you want to process files in a different subdirectory, you can use the `--repo-root` option:

 ```bash
 gptize /path/to/directory --repo-root /path/to/repo_root
 ```

-This will apply the `.gitignore` from the repository root to files in the specified directory.
+This will apply the `.gitignore` from the repository root to files in the specified directory, and the result will be copied to your clipboard.

 ### Custom Output File
 If you want to specify a custom output file name, use the `-o` or `--output` option: